-The Akeyless Java SDK makes it easy for you to integrate your Java applications, libraries, or scripts with the Akeyless Vault platform.
-The following Java code examples show a typical sequence of how to integrate secrets into your Java applications.
+The Akeyless Java SDK makes it easy to integrate your Java applications, libraries, or scripts with Akeyless.
+The following guide shows a typical integration.

 Installation